List of Albuquerque expenses causes confusion

 “We wanted to provide transparency on what the city spends.
 We have the ability to drill down and look at all the expenditures that are made.
 Every expenditure gets scrutinized and approved at some level,” says Jesse Muniz the city’s Chief Procurement Officer.

 A closer look shows the top two highest expenses are not clearly identified.
-In fiscal year 2019, the city spent about $84 million on things that were ‘unclassfied,’ and more than $67 million on ‘miscellaneous’ items.
+In the fiscal year 2019, the city spent about $84 million on things that were ‘unclassified,’ and more than $67 million on ‘miscellaneous’ items.

 “Anytime government is being less than transparent, less than clear in what money is being used for, that’s always an issue for concern,” says Paul Gessing.